obrien-matthew/sample_code/databases/safehaven_app/README.md

 crime rates.
 - The application allows the user to:
     - View the average property prices across Boston (to lease and/or buy).
-    - View the 5 most common crimes across Boston, with incident counts.
+    - View the five most common crimes across Boston, with incident counts.
     - Filter housing results using number of bedrooms.
     - Visualize the housing listings and crime distribution on a map interface, with color-coding indicating relative crime levels compared to the average.
 The darkest red color shows the area with the highest crime rate and the